cpoff/jamdocs2/docs/event-workflow.md

 - Standard date, start/end times, reminder (optional)
 - Add only internal attendees (e.g. committee chair) and no external attendees
 - Reserve conference room, or select Virtual
-- Go into Response Options and select Hide Attendee List
+- Go into Response Options, select Hide Attendee List and Allow forwarding.
+Leave Request Responses unchecked for virtual meetings and checked if we host the meeting at PAG.
 - Send

 That creates your new meeting/event without making it visible to the public.
 At this point everything is still private.